 Mix 1/2 cup of glue and 2 tablespoons of glow-in-the-dark paint with 2/3 cup hot water.
-Slime will be less clumpy if you mix this up really wall and don’t leave any glue globs.
+The slime will be less clumpy if you mix this up really well and don’t leave any glue globs.

 In a separate bowl, dissolve two teaspoons of borax or liquid starch in 1/3 cup of hot water and mix well (if using borax, mix until there are as few crystals left as possible).

 Add 2 tablespoons of borax or liquid starch solution to the glue solution.
 As you mix these solutions together, the mixture gets thicker.
 Hold slime under a light source to “charge” it.
 This is what makes it glow!

 Store in a resealable plastic bag or airtight container.

 Switch it Up – Experiment with Different Ingredients

 Experiment a little by swapping ingredients to get different textures, scents, and consistencies:

 - Out of glow-in-the-dark paint?
 Try fluorescent paint instead.
 Or soak the felt insides of a highlighter in the water before mixing it with the glue.

 - How about “smelly” slime?
 Remove the guts of a Mr. Sketch marker and squeeze 2-3 drops of color into your glue mixture.
 You can even use two different markers to customize your scents.